 ‘She is not my mother, she is my foster aunt, as far as I know she is my father’s older sister, but she told me that he wasn’t my real father.
 I am not related to him by blood.
 I haven’t seen him since he left me with Chaydo after my mother died when I was five years old, but according to Chaydo she wasn’t my real mother either.
 I am a non-person.’

-Taerys sat back, a thoughtful look on her face as Dion asked for a privacy screen to keep their conversation from being overheard by the rest of the restaurant.
+Taerys sat back, a thoughtful frown on her face as Dion asked for a privacy screen to keep their conversation from being overheard by the rest of the restaurant.

 ‘A non-person?
 What is going on here Dion?
 Why doesn’t Devesi have any family apart from that terrible woman we saw earlier in the foyer?’
 Taerys asked.

 ‘I think it sounds very odd.’
-Karda leaned forward, a frown creasing his forehead and darkening his eyes.
+Karda said.

-Dion ignored their questions and pulled a thick folder from the leather case he had brought with him.
+Dion pulled a thick folder from the leather case he had brought with him.
 ‘With Devesi's permission I will now let you see her personnel file and education records.’

 ‘Yes.
 May I have a look as well please?’
-Devesi said.
+Devesi asked.

 While they looked at the paperwork their first course was brought to them.
 Vegetable soup with cubes of pumpkin baked to sweetness scattered across the top.
 It was delicious and Devesi had two buttered rolls still warm from the oven, dipping torn pieces into her bowl to soak up the last of the soup.
 The adults had a crisp white wine and Devesi drank icy fruit juice.
-She flicked through the pages in her hands.
-She didn’t know what she expected to see.
+She flicked through the documents, not knowing what she expected to see.
 These words trapped on the paper didn’t really define who she was, did they?

 ‘Is there any way to confirm what is written here?’
 Taerys asked.

-Devesi took off her grey belt to show them her buckles.
+Devesi undid her grey belt to show them her buckles.
 ‘All I have is this.’

 Karda smiled and shrugged at Taerys.
 ‘I guess that answers your question.’

 ‘I'm sorry dear.
 I wasn’t trying to be difficult.’
-Taerys smiled sadly and patted Devesi's hand.
+Taerys patted Devesi's hand.

 ‘Please, there is no need to apologise.
 I still have all the buckles I've earned.’
 Devesi slid the metal buckles off the grey, thickly woven belt.
 ‘Here is the five pointed silver star for completing basic education.
 I got that just before I turned twelve.
 The two steel double bars are from the two years when I was an apprentice.
 The bronze flame is for making proficiency grade, qualified courier at fourteen and the Archive Guild emblem from when I made full service at fifteen.
 I've been working as a courier for almost three years now and been with the Archive Guild since I was a twelve year old apprentice.’